Tacnode vs OLAP Databases

 Coexistence & Complementary Use

-Most teams need both.
-OLAP databases are excellent for business intelligence—understanding what happened and why.
-Tacnode is for systems that need to act on what's happening now.
-A common pattern: OLAP for analyst dashboards and model training, Tacnode for serving those models in production.
+OLAP databases and Tacnode are complementary layers, not competitors.
+The warehouse is designed for business intelligence — looking at what happened and why.
+Tacnode is designed for systems that act on what's happening now.
+A common pattern: OLAP for analyst dashboards and model training, Tacnode for serving the agent-facing read path in production.

 Fraud Detection: OLAP vs Context Lake